DavidPrivateProjects/project-ideas/README.md

 # Do the Pyspark course first!
 Then Google cloud and then the dpt course.
 Or dpt before Google cloud?
 # Maybe do a databricks course before the final google cloud course

+# Would there be something cool to do with structured streaming?

 # Maybe do a Kafka course?